 - 54.1 The University and Union will share the initial cost of printing 300 copies of this Agreement, to be distributed equally between the Parties.
-The Agreement will be printed by the University's Print Shop on recycled paper with a union label. - 54.2 The University will provide the Union with an electronic copy of the Agreement. - 54.3 The University will post the Agreement electronically on the University website by July 1, 2017 or thirty (30) days after legislative approval, whichever is later.
+The Agreement will be printed by the University's Print Shop on recycled paper with a union label.
+Employees who require a reasonable accommodation to access the Agreement may contact Human Resources for assistance. - 54.2 The University will provide the Union with an electronic copy of the Agreement. - 54.3 The University will post the Agreement electronically on the University website by July 1, 2017-2019 or thirty (30) days after legislative approval, whichever is later, and will provide all employees with a link to the Agreement.
+All employees will be authorized to access the Agreement link.
+Each employee may print and staple or clip one (1) copy of the Agreement from the link on work time on state-purchased paper and state-owned equipment.